vgel/Marky/README.md

 Marky - A Markov Chain Text Generation Library
 ------------------------------

 Marky is a simple library implementing markov-chains of any direction/stepping for text generation.
-Using Marky is incredibly simple.

 You can create a chain like so:

     text = ...
     chain = marky.chain(1, marky.word_tokenize(text))

-If you have a problem with nltk leaving punctuation on the ends of words, you can use marky.fix_passage_punc
-to strip punctuation from the ends of words.
+If you have a problem with nltk leaving punctuation on the ends of words, you can use marky.fix_passage_punc to strip punctuation from the ends of words.

     text = ...
     chain = marky.chain(1, marky.fix_passage_punc(marky.word_tokenize(text)))